-No other material items have been recognised in the Other Comprehensive income in 2017 other than the profit on revaluation on investment property amounted to €128.436.
+No other material items have been recognised in the Other Comprehensive Income in 2018.

 B.3.3 Investment Projections

 When compiling projections, no market movements are factored.
 Dividends are projected to remain stable year on year based on the most recent data available and interest on debt securities reflects actual coupons receivable.
 Rental income projections are based on contracts in force.